-From the job shop to the robotic assembly floor, it is vital that any product be made well and correctly coated for protection, aesthetics, and performance.
-Instantaneous handheld coating thickness gauges that can be operated by virtually any technician deliver lab-quality readings even on curved and complex surfaces that have been finished with a paint or coating.
+From the job shop to the robotic assembly floor, it is vital that the product be made well and correctly coated for protection, aesthetics, and performance.

-Industries such as automotive, aerospace, and those utilising plating, anodizing, powder coating or other coatings require accurate coating thickness measurement.
+So, industries like automotive, aerospace, and those utilising plating, anodising, powder coating or other coatings need accurate coating thickness measurement.
 This is particularly important when the coatings play a critical role in preventing the corrosion or wear of metal substrates.

-Properly applied coatings, with thickness measured in mils (.001 inch) or microns (.001 mm), are also essential for paint/coatings contractors and companies that coat a wide range of building and functional surfaces, including pipe.
+Properly applied coatings, with thickness measured in mils (.001 inch) or microns (.001 mm), are also essential for paint/ coatings contractors and companies that coat a wide range of building and functional surfaces, including pipe.
 Accurate application and coating thickness measurement, in fact, are crucial to avoid coating breaches leading to corrosion of the underlying substrate.
 This can help to prevent leaks and other safety issues in a wide range of industries.

-However, until recently, conducting frequent laboratory-quality coating thickness tests throughout the manufacturing process or in the field has been difficult.
+However, until recently conducting frequent laboratory-quality coating thickness tests throughout the manufacturing process or in the field has been difficult.
 Traditionally, this required meticulous sampling and preparation, as well as taking the sample to the lab for evaluation.
 Although portable coating thickness gauges are not new, most fail to provide the accuracy, speed, or simplicity required for anyone to conduct quick checks as needed on the production line or in the field.